A topic from the subject of Kinetics in Chemistry.

 Introduction

 Chemical reactions occur at different rates.
-The rate of a reaction is determined by several factors, including the concentration of reactants, temperature, surface area, and the presence of a catalyst.
+The rate of a reaction is determined by several factors, including the concentration of reactants, temperature, surface area, the presence of a catalyst, and the nature of the reactants themselves.

 Basic Concepts

-The rate of a reaction is the change in concentration of a reactant or product over time.
-It is typically expressed in units of moles per liter per second (mol/L/s).
+The rate of a reaction is the change in concentration of a reactant or product per unit time.
+It is typically expressed in units of moles per liter per second (mol/L·s) or other appropriate units.

-• Extrinsic factors are conditions that affect the reaction, such as temperature, concentration, and the presence of a catalyst.
+• Extrinsic factors: External conditions affecting the reaction, such as temperature, concentration of reactants, surface area (for heterogeneous reactions), pressure (for gaseous reactions), and the presence of a catalyst.

 Equipment and Techniques

-• Titration: Titration is a technique that uses a known concentration of a reactant to determine the concentration of an unknown concentration of a reactant.
+• Titration: Uses a known concentration of a reactant to determine the concentration of an unknown reactant, useful for reactions involving acids, bases, or other titratable species.

 Types of Experiments